 Applicant Name ("Applicant"):

 Organization Name ("Organization"), if applicable:

 Applicant's Position within Organization:

 Address:

 Phone Number: Email:

 Description of Requested Use:

 Is your organization a registered 501(c)(3) or other nonprofit?
+Yes No

-Date of Requested Use: Time of Requested Use: to
+Date of Requested Use: to to

 Facility/Room Request, if preferred:

 Expected Number of Attendees:

 Check any of the following needs which apply to your request.
-Note that the district may deem additional services necessary and may require the Applicant/Organization to pay for such services as a condition of use:

-- □ Custodial (set up, tear down, sanitation) - □ Kitchen/Kitchen Staff (cooking, food service, clean up) - □ Technology Assistance (sound, lighting, presentation)
+Note that the district may additional services necessary and may require the Applicant/Organization to pay for successive as a condition of use: □ Custodial (set up, tear down, sanitation) □ Kitchen/Kitchen Staff (cooking, food service, clean up) □ Technology Assistance (sound, lighting, presentation)

 Insurance will be required for the for-profit use of the facilities.
-As a general rule, community member and local organization use will not require additional insurance.
-Liability Insurance, check applicable:

-- □ I/we have coverage of \$5 million per occurrence.

-- □ I/we have other coverage:

-- □ I/we have no insurance coverage
+As a general rule, comm member and local organization use will not require additional insurance.
+Liability Insurance, check applicable: I/we have coverage of \$5 million per occurrence.
+I/we have other coverage: I/we have no insurance coverage unity